Blendify/blender-manual/blender_docs/manual/getting_started/help.rst

 You may want to access help for a tool or area from within Blender.

 Use the key-shortcut, or right-click menu to visit pages from this reference manual within Blender.
-This opens a web-page relating to the button under the cursor, supporting both tool and value buttons.
+This opens a webpage relating to the button under the cursor, supporting both tool and value buttons.

 .. note::